 They finally, officially, started on 19 June, 2017.
 Here's a picture from that first session:

-The UK and EU negotiating teams are scheduled to meet face-to-face for one week each month.
-Their first tasks are trying to get an agreement on the rights of UK and EU citizens after Brexit, reaching a figure for the amount of money the UK will need to pay on leaving, the so-called "divorce bill", and what happens to the Northern Ireland border.
+The UK and EU negotiating teams meet face-to-face for one week each month.
+Their first tasks have been trying to get an agreement on the rights of UK and EU expat citizens after Brexit, reaching a figure for the amount of money the UK will need to pay on leaving, the so-called "divorce bill", and what happens to the Northern Ireland border.
 You can find out more about the talks here.

 What is the European Union?